Using Spark with GPFS on the ACCRE Cluster

 most SLURM workflows, but the idea is pretty straightforward: we request a SLURM

-that blocks out all the resources we’ll need for starting the
+job using sbatch that blocks out all the resources we’ll need for starting the

 cluster.
 Within this allocation, we’re going to launch a Spark standalone cluster,